Work environment and general guidelines

 DISMISSAL

-The studio reserves the right to exclude from its activities, classes, workshops and other programs anyone who fails to abide by its policies, practices and rules.
-An instructor, monitor or the Studio Manager may dismiss a member or student from the studio due to disruptive activity.
-“Disruptive activity” is any activity that disrupts the enjoyment of the studio by others and includes, but is not limited to, inappropriate or illegal behavior, including theft, damage or vandalism to the work of others or to any RHP or TMA property; failure to follow the direction of an instructor, monitor or Studio Manager; failure to adhere to the policies of The Romero House Potters, Inc., the regulations stated in this handbook, or the rules of the Romero House Ceramics Studio.
-If any disruptive activity is so extreme that the Studio Manager believes the member or student should be permanently dismissed from the studio, the Studio Manager will make that recommendation to the Board of Directors.
-The Board of Directors will consider the Studio Manager’s recommendation and render a decision.
-The Board of Directors will make a decision on the basis of fairness, the good of The Romero House Potters, Inc., its members and programs, and common sense.
+The studio reserves the right to exclude anyone who fails to abide by its policies, practices, and rules.
+An instructor, monitor, or the Studio Manager may dismiss a member or student from the studio for disruptive activity.
+“Disruptive activity” is any activity that disrupts the enjoyment of the studio by others and includes, but is not limited to, inappropriate or illegal behavior, including theft, damage or vandalism to the work of others or to any RHC or TMA property; failure to follow the direction of an instructor, monitor or Studio Manager; failure to adhere to the policies of The Romero House Ceramics, the regulations stated in this handbook, or the rules of the Romero House Ceramics Studio.
+Extreme disruptive behavior may result in a permanent ban from the studio.

 CLEAN-UP

-Each individual using the studio must help to keep the studio spaces clean and orderly.
-Wheels and splash pans, tables, bats, ware boards and banding wheels should be scraped off, sponged, stored away and left clean for the next user.
-Equipment such as sponges, spray bottles, buckets and other tools should be cleaned and returned to the proper storage area.
-Sink areas should be cleaned of empty bottles, cans, used paper towels, etc. Every class and open studio session is responsible for leaving the studio clean at the end of their session.
-It is sometimes necessary to clean what others have left behind.
+Each individual using the studio must keep the studio spaces clean and orderly.
+Every class and open studio user is responsible for leaving the studio clean at the end of their session.
 Instructors and studio monitors may delegate clean-up responsibilities to ensure the complete clean-up of the studio.

 LEAVING THE STUDIO

-Each person, before leaving the studio, will make certain to have cleaned up their work area and to have put away all work.
-Each person will leave the building by closing time, whether attending a class, open studio, work shop or other event.
 Before leaving the studio for the day, each person should sign out, noting the time they left the studio.
-No one is permitted to remain in the building after closing, with the exception of technicians who are attending to tasks assigned by the studio manager.
+All work should be put away, and the workspace cleaned.
+No one is permitted to remain in the building after closing, except technicians attending to tasks assigned by the studio manager.
 Anyone who does not comply may be dismissed with no tuition reimbursement.

 EQUIPMENT AND FACILITY USE

-Cabinets, lockers and storage shelves are available on a first-come, first-served basis to currently registered students.
-Materials stored in those spaces must be relative to the student’s ceramic work.
+Cabinets, lockers, and storage shelves are available on a first-come, first-served basis to currently registered members.
 Caustic or dangerous chemicals are not allowed.
 Keep your storage space clean and free of dust.
 The Romero House Potters, Inc. is not responsible for damage or loss of materials stored on the premises.
 The Studio manager or monitor may remove and dispose of items left behind after a student or member is no longer enrolled in either a class or open studio.

 CERAMIC MATERIALS

 Take precautions to avoid lung damage.
-Wear a respirator and gloves if you mix glazes or stains or oxides.
-If you must sand or scrape bone-dry clay or glaze, do so outside and wear a particle mask.
+Wear a respirator and gloves if you mix glazes or stains, or oxides.
+If you must sand or scrape bone-dry clay or glaze, do so outside and wear a particulate mask.
 Clean up sanding dust with a wet sponge or by sanding over a bucket of water.
 Clean up spills and clay trimmings before they dry.
-Clean all surfaces by wiping with a wet sponge or mop – never with a dry paper towel, brush or broom.
-Clean up thoroughly after yourself in the studio, including the floor around your work area.
-Clean all bats and ware boards with a damp sponge.
-Wear a particle mask when using the spray booth or when working in the chemical room.
-Wear gloves when handling raw glaze materials and washes.
-Many of these materials contain heavy metals such as copper, cobalt and manganese.
+Clean all surfaces by wiping with a wet sponge or mop – never with a dry paper towel, brush, or broom.

-Do not pour excess glaze, plaster, slip , or rinse water down the drains in the studio or the restrooms!
+Do not pour excess glaze, plaster, slip, or rinse water down the drains in the studio or the restrooms!
 They are pollutants and could cause drainage problems.
 Any use of plaster should be monitored by the instructor or Studio Manager.
 Only dedicated containers may be used.
-Your instructor or the studio monitor can advise where to dispose of glaze water, plaster or clay washings.
-The studio manager must approve any under glazes or glazes you bring to the studio.
+Your instructor or the studio monitor can advise on where to dispose of glaze water, plaster, or clay washings.
+The studio manager must approve any underglazes or glazes you bring to the studio.

 CHEMICAL ROOM